EPUB, Electronic Publication (.epub)

 The EPUB eBook file format

 EPUB files are publically available e-book standard file types established by IDPF (the International Digital Publishing Forum).
-They uses various XML and HTML languages.
+They use various XML and HTML languages.
 Current criticisms being addressed include the difficulty of utilizing this file type for documents that are exact format dependent, the lack of equation support (without using bitmap images), the lack in detail for linking, and no ability to annotate.
 These files work similarly to ZIP files.
-EPUB files are used for most e-readers including the Nook, Kindle, and anything that runs the Kindle market.
+EPUB files are used for most e-readers including the Nook, Kobo eReader, and PocketBook.
+Kindle eBook readers do not support EPUB files.
 The intended purpose of the creation of EPUB files is for single use and the sales of text (ie: ebooks).

 Technical details of EPUB files